The INTJ Personality Type

 Although INTJs aren’t usually warm or particularly gregarious, they tend to have a self-assured manner with people based on their own security in their intelligence.
 They relate their ideas with confidence, and once they have arrived at a conclusion they fully expect others to see the wisdom in their perceptions.
 They are typically perfectionists and appreciate an environment of intellectual challenge.
 They enjoy discussing interesting ideas, and may get themselves into trouble because of their take-no-prisoners attitude: if someone’s beliefs don’t make logical sense, the Mastermind typically has no qualms about pointing that out.

-How common is the INTJ personality type?
+How rare is the INTJ personality type?

 INTJ is the third rarest type in the population, and the rarest type among women (with ENTJ).
 INTJs make up: